antoniofernandodj/FreeCodeCamp-courses/Responsive Web Design/Responsible Web Design Principles/README.md

 # Responsive Web Design Principles

-In this course learedn how to use CSS to make your webpages look good, no matter what device they're viewed on.
+In this course learned how to use CSS to make webpages look good, no matter what device they're viewed on.